singaround/songbook/songs/Bye-Bye-My-Roseanna.md

 We're leaving port at break of day\
 We're sailing out across the bay

-Around the horn we must go,\
+Around the horn we must go\
-The gales are strong and the winds do blow,
+The gales are strong and the winds do blow

 Roseanne, my Roseanne\
 I'm going away but not to stay